 There will be no change to District boundaries, nor any changes to the existing uses and conditions within the District as a result of this amendment.
-A copy of this map can be found in the Original Project Plan Document.
+A copy of this map can be found in the Original and/or Amended Project Plan Documents.

-Equalized Value Test
+SECTION 5: Equalized Value Test